Alopece

 Map of classical Attica showing the location of Alopece in Athens.

-Alopece (Ἀλωπεκή), also spelt as Alopecae, was an asty-deme of the city of Athens, but located exterior to the city wall of Athens.
+Alopece (Ἀλωπεκή), also spelt as Alopecae, was an asty deme of the city of Athens, but located exterior to the city wall of Athens.
 Alopece belonged to the tribal group (phyle) of Antiochis.
 It was situated only eleven or twelve stadia from the city, and not far from Cynosarges.
 It possessed a temple of Aphrodite, and also apparently one of Hermaphroditus.

 Burial site

-The tomb of Anchimolius is near the temple of Hercules at Cynosarges, within Alopece.
+The tomb of Anchimolus is near the temple of Hercules at Cynosarges, within Alopece.

 Natives

 Lysimachus II – son of Aristides I, Aristides II – son of Lysimachus II, Thucydides II – son of Melesias II, Melesias II – son of Thucydides I, Socrates, son of Sophroniscus (of the tribe of Alopece).

 Critobolus (c.5/4th century BC) son of Crito (also of the deme), both followers of Socrates.

 Hermogenes (c.445 to after 392 BC), was credited by Xenophon as being the source of much information about the latter part Socrates' life.
 In addition he is a participant in Cratylus, and is mentioned in Phaedo.

 Megacles son of Hippocrates, Cleisthenes' nephew and leader of the Alcmaeonids.
 Also Callias, son of Cratias.

 Megacles V, son of Megacles IV.
 Melesius, a famous wrestler, father of Thucydides I.

 Satyrus, brother of Lacadaemonius, was arbitrator at a trial involving a dispute on the release of an enslaved woman, who had stolen from her owner prior to her release.